interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 **2. Min() Function Punishes Misallocation**

 If you over-recognize someone who doesn't reciprocate (or can't help you):
-* Your high recognition doesn't create high mutual recognition
+* Your high recognition doesn't create high reciprocal alignment
-* Resources flow based on mutual recognition, not one-sided recognition
+* Resources flow based on reciprocal alignment, not one-sided recognition
 * Your misallocated recognition is "wasted"

 **3. Outcomes Provide Feedback**